Google Spanner vs. Calvin: Is There a Clear Winner in the Battle for Global Consistency at Scale?

 The most noteworthy innovation in Spanner is that it achieves External Consistency, an isolation level similar to Strict Serializability.
 Spanner assigns global commit timestamps to all transactions using the TrueTime API.
 TrueTime is Google’s highly reliable “wall-clock” time tracking service (with a bounded uncertainty of 7ms) that is built on GPS and atomic clock hardware.
 It is the first real-world system to provide such a guarantee at global scale.

-“YugaByte DB supports the Linearizability consistency in the context of single key updates.
-Since the C in CAP also refers to single key linearizability (and does not refer to multi-key updates), YugaByte DB is a CP database.
-For multi-shard/distributed transactions, which by definition involve multiple keys, YugaByte DB supports Snapshot isolation level today and support for Serializability isolation level is on the roadmap.
+“YugaByte DB supports the Linearizability consistency in the context of single row updates.
+Since the C in CAP also refers to single row linearizability (and does not refer to multi-row updates), YugaByte DB is a CP database.
+For multi-shard/distributed ACID transactions, which by definition involve multiple rows, YugaByte DB supports both Snapshot isolation level (starting v0.9) and Serializable isolation level (starting v1.2.6).

 Calvin is a transaction scheduling and data replication protocol created by Prof. Abadi and his students at Yale University.
 It was also published in 2012 as a research paper, only a few months before the Spanner paper.